Speak Up For Salmon: February 2026

 Map of the Alaska Peninsula Management Area, including the Area M areas (Unimak District and Shumagin Islands), from Fox et al. 2021.
 Click the map to enlarge.

 The BOF develops regulations for all state fisheries, both inland and from the coast to 3 nautical miles offshore.
 These regulations are carried out by the Alaska Department of Fish & Game.
 There are 7 members on the BOF, nominated by the Governor and approved by the State Legislature.
-Currently, three are Alaska Native (though not representing Tribes): Curt Chamberlain from Aniak, Märit Carlson-van Dort from Chignik, and Olivia Henaayee Irwin from Nenana.
+Currently, three are Alaska Native BOF members (though they are not representing Tribes): Curt Chamberlain from Aniak, Märit Carlson-van Dort from Chignik, and Olivia Henaayee Irwin from Nenana.

 You can engage by: